Two-Dimensional Homogeneous Fermi Gases

 In this letter, we report on the realization of a homogeneous 2D Fermi gas trapped in a box potential.
 We locally probe the system by imprinting a step potential using a DMD and thereby measure the EOS of a non-interacting Fermi gas.
 Furthermore, we apply matter wave focusing to directly observe Pauli blocking in the momentum distribution of a non-interacting 2D Fermi gas.
-For a system with intermediate attractive interactions we observe a momentum distribution that is qualitatively similar to that of a non-interacting gas, while strong attractive interactions lead to the formation of bosonic dimers which show a macroscopic occupation of low momentum modes.
+Finally , we demonstrate that the momentum distribution of interacting gases can also be measured and observe a momentum distribution that is qualitatively similar to that of a non-interacting gas for intermediate interactions.

 The homogeneous systems presented in this work are particularly useful for studying non-equilibrium dynamics of strongly correlated systems, since they allow interaction quenches without triggering mass redistribution, which is unavoidable in harmonic traps.
 The combination of such a homogeneous system with non-local probes is ideally suited to observe critical phenomena and exotic phases such as FFLO superfluidity, which are predicted to exist only in narrow regions of the phase diagram.
 Finally, our measurement of the momentum distribution of an interacting Fermi gas can be extended to analyze momentum correlations \cite{Greiner05} and thereby observe Cooper pairs in a fermionic superfluid.